phrohdoh/easage/README.md

 # `easage`

-A library that provides programatic manipulation of BIG archives.
+A library that provides programmatic manipulation of BIG archives.

 ---